Mihrigul Tursun: In China

-Mihrigul Tursun, born in China on 28 December 1989.
+Mihrigul Tursun was born in China on 28 December 1989.
 Her family lives in the Qiemo County, Bayingolin Mongol Autonomous Prefecture, in Xinjiang.
-In May 2015 after returning from Egypt, where she was studying, and where she had married and had triplets, while her husband remained in Egypt, she was allegedly taken into custody by Chinese authorities, imprisoned for several weeks in the Xinjiang re-education camps, and during that time, according to her testimony, one of her infant sons died in a hospital under mysterious circumstances.
+In May 2015 after returning from Egypt, where she was studying, and where she had married and had triplets, while her husband remained in Egypt, she was allegedly taken into custody by Chinese authorities, imprisoned for several weeks in the Xinjiang internment camps, and during that time, according to her testimony, one of her infant sons died in a hospital under mysterious circumstances.
 According to Tursun, she was arrested because she had lived for a time in Egypt, and that was enough to attract the attention of the authorities due to a perceived threat of religious radicalization (she was arrested at the airport immediately following her arrival).
 According to Chinese authorities, she was arrested on suspicion of inciting ethnic hatred and discrimination.
 She was later detained again in April 2017 and January 2018.

 In early 2018 she was given permission to take her children to Egypt, where they had been born and whose citizenship they also hold.
 In September 2018 she immigrated to the United States with her two other children.

 In the United States

 On 26 November 2018, Mihrigul Tursun gave testimony at National Press Club in Washington, DC.
-There she testified that detainees in those camps are beaten, starved, electrocuted, and strip-searched.
-She said: "My hands bled from their beatings, each time I was electrocuted, my whole body would shake violently and I could feel the pain in my veins, I thought I would rather die than go through this torture and begged them to kill me."
+There she claimed that detainees in those camps are beaten, starved, electrocuted, and strip-searched.
+She said:

 On 28 November 2018, Mihrigul Tursun, speaking through a translator, testified before the Congressional-Executive Commission on China about her experience over a series of three internments.
 She said: "There were around 60 people kept in a 430 sqft cell so at nights, 10 to 15 women would stand up while the rest of us would sleep on sideways so we could fit, and then we would rotate every 2 hours.
 There were people who had not taken a shower over a year."

 In December 2018, Tursun received a Citizen Power Award.

 Tursun in an interview stated that she has not seen her husband since 2015, and she has learned that upon his return to China in 2016 he was arrested and sentenced to 16 years of imprisonment (of which his family was not informed and about which she learned only in 2018).

-While in the USA, she also learned that she had been forcibly sterilized, presumably during compulsory treatments while in custody in China.
+While in the US, she also learned that she had been forcibly sterilized, allegedly during compulsory treatments while in custody in China.

 In 2019 What Has Happened to Me – A Testimony of a Uyghur Woman, a Japanese comic book recounting the story told by Mihrigul Tursun, illustrated by artist Tomomi Shimizu, has become a viral hit on the Internet.